 Karen Russo (b.
 1974) is an Israeli-born artist living and working in London.

-She has exhibited in such venues as the Barbican, Hayward Gallery Project Space, V&A Museum, Tate Modern, 176, Delfina and Paradise Row in London, Busan biennial in Korea, Montevideo in Amsterdam, Grosse Kunstschau, Haus der Kulturen Der Welt: HKW and Krefeld Museum in Germany, Arquebuse in Geneva, the Israel Museum, the Center for Contemporary Art and Tel Aviv Museum in Israel.
+She has exhibited in such venues as the Barbican, Hayward Gallery Project Space, V&A Museum, Tate Modern, 176, Delfina , London and Paradise Row Gallery, London, Busan biennial, Korea, Montevideo, Amsterdam, Grosse Kunstschau Museum, Haus der Kulturen Der Welt: HKW and Krefeld Museum, Berlin, Arquebuse, Geneva, the Israel Museum, Jerusalem, Center for Contemporary Art, Tel-Aviv and Tel Aviv Museum of Art, Tel-Aviv.